Robert & Ruth Halperin Foundation

 Getting on Their Radar

-Given the foundation's close connections to specific sectors and Philip Halperin's leadership roles, organizations working in these areas may have indirect pathways:
+Given the foundation's close connections to specific sectors and Philip Halperin's leadership roles, organisations working in these areas may have indirect pathways:

 San Francisco Public Education Sector: